joelouthan/Theologicus/src/confession-1689/1689-31-2-made-from-dust-raised-to-god.md

 ## The Confession

 ### At the last day, such of the saints as are found alive, shall not sleep, but be changed

->1 Corinthians 15:51–52 (CSB) Listen, I am telling you a mystery: We will not all fall asleep, but we will all be changed, in a moment, in the twinkling of an eye, at the last trumpet.
-For the trumpet will sound, and the dead will be raised incorruptible, and we will be changed.

 >1 Thessalonians 4:17 (CSB) Then we who are still alive, who are left, will be caught up together with them in the clouds to meet the Lord in the air, and so we will always be with the Lord.